electron/llm/README.md

   - `responseJSONSchema`: Optional JSON schema to format the response as structured data
   - `signal`: Optional AbortSignal to cancel the request
   - `timeout`: Optional timeout in milliseconds (defaults to 20000ms)
+  - `requestUUID`: Optional UUID to cancel the model loading using
 - Returns: A promise that resolves to the model's response

 #### `promptStreaming(input: string, options?: LanguageModelPromptOptions): Promise<AsyncIterableIterator<string>>`